FOREIGNERS EVERYWHERE

 Jeffrey Gibson: the space in which to place me

 Jeffrey Gibson is a multidisciplinary artist, member of the Mississippi Band of Choctaw Indians and of Cherokee descent.
-His visual language has its roots in American, Indigenous, and queer histories, with references to popular subcultures, literature, and global artistic traditions.
+His visual language has its roots in merican, Indigenous, and queer histories, with references to popular subcultures, literature, and global artistic traditions.
 Born in 1972 in the state of Colorado, Gibson is a graduate from the Royal College of Art in London.
 His work is heavily influenced by the Native American heritage, particularly the craft tradition of beadwork, totem carving, embroidery, painting, and more.

 FRANCE